Skipper (Barbie): Friends

 After Teen Skipper came on the market, her first African American friend appeared.
 Her name was Nikki, and she was made in 1997.
-Teen Skipper was originally going to have a third boyfriend, Zach, who would have joined her in the "Totally Yo Yo" line, but for reasons unknown, he was never produced.
-Parents speculate that Zach would be too much of a sexual influence on Skipper and children.
+Teen Skipper was going to have a third boyfriend, Zach, who would have joined her in the "Totally Yo Yo" line, but for reasons unknown, he was never produced.
+Parents speculated that Zach would be too much of a sexual influence on Skipper and children.
 However, the head mold for the unreleased Zach Doll was later used for Generation Girl Blaine, the token boy in Barbie's "Generation Girl" Doll line.

+In the Barbie Dreamhouse Adventures: Go Team Roberts Netflix series (2018), Skipper is joined by her friends Chantal and Navya, who run a babysitting business with her.
+Both characters are based on dolls from the Skipper's Babysitters Inc. Barbie line.
+Chantal and Navya share a love of dancing.

+In Barbie: Skipper and the Big Babysitting Adventure (2023), Skipper was joined by three new friends: Joy, Cheri, and Anna.
+Joy is an Asian teenager with dark brunette hair featuring blonde streaks, who loves music and dreams of becoming a singer.
+Cheri is a Black teenager with dark brunette hair and pink streaks, passionate about dogs and aspiring to work with them.
+Anna is a Latina teenager with black hair and blue streaks, a creative jewelry designer who hopes to sell her pieces professionally.
+All three have summer jobs at Ocean's Extreme and are featured as dolls in the movie's accompanying doll line.

+Danielle, Skipper's friend, is a variant with dark skin and curly hair in an Afro-puff.
+She is featured as a Target exclusive in the Skipper First Jobs line, where she works at a Target cash register.